 7. Show users the secure version of your site using SSL, HTTPS and HSTS

 Squarespace makes it easy to follow best practices and force users to load your website using the secure HTTPS protocol.
-Simply go to Settings > Advanced > SSL and choose the “Secure” option.
+Simply go to Settings > Developer Tools > SSL and choose the Secure option.